 The Japanese and Chinese writing systems can seem a little daunting for language learners — which often takes learners to rely far too heavily on Rōmaji and Pinyin.
 And Japanese conjugations can seem daunting for English speakers.
 But the most challenging part of both Japanese and Chinese might be learning the right pronunciation.

 While tones might be the trickier part of learning Chinese, some learners who learned Chinese after learning Japanese note that the possibility of various readings in Japanese was far more troublesome on a day-to-day basis than Chinese tones.
-Both languages are full of subtleties, and it might take time to get accustomed to them.
+Both languages contain a variety of subtleties, and it is tricky to learn your way around them.
 But that’s where their beauty resides.

 And, due to these same subtleties, if we need to communicate with a native Japanese or Chinese speaker, we should leave little to chance.
 If you’re looking for Chinese translation services or Japanese language services, it’s ideal to count on a native linguist, or on a foreign professional who has real-life experience using the language on an everyday basis.